 Bath Bomb History | The Start

 Whilst the Bath Bomb itself was invented only as recently as 1989, we can go back to the 1970’s to get even more pre-bath-bomb history.

 Constantine and Weir was a company formed by Mark Constantine and Liz Weir who met in a Beauty Salon.
-Liz being a beauty Therapist and Mark, a trichologist.
+Liz is a beauty Therapist and Mark, a trichologist.

 After a while, they decided to branch out themselves and created their own company, Constantine and Wier.

-The company by selling natural hair an beauty products, but started creating their own ethical natural products.
+The company by selling natural hair and beauty products, but started creating its own ethical natural products.

 Quite a good move as it turned out.
 They became one of Anita Roddick’s biggest suppliers for the next ten years and more.

 As happens in the business world, further opportunities were identified.
 The Body Shop made an offer.
-Constantine and Weir accepted to sell their products formulas.
+Constantine and Weir accepted to sell their product formulas.